docutils/docutils/sandbox/manpage-writer/README.txt

 Primary goal is to produce man pages to be viewed online, full nroff support with tables, equations and images is not on the list, is it ?

+Installation
+''''''''''''

+Copy ``rst2man.py`` into a directory in your path and ``writers/manpage.py`` into the writers directory of your docutils installation.

 Module information
 ''''''''''''''''''